Find Grad Schools

 19% Racial-Ethnic Minorities*

 The 7th most popular school in the country for teaching english as a second or foreign language/esl language instructor majors who are seeking their graduate certificate is Missouri State University - Springfield.
 Each year, around 23,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,812 per year, while in-state graduate students, on average, pay $6,264 per year.
+The average in-state tuition for full-time undergraduates is $7,476 per year, while in-state graduate students, on average, pay $5,994 per year.
 During the most recent year for which we have data, 40 people received their graduate certificate in teaching english as a second or foreign language/esl language instructor from Missouri State.
-Around 19% of these students were from an underrepresented racial-ethnic group, and 91% were women.
+About 89% of this group were women, and 19% were students from an underrepresented racial-ethnic group.

 #8